OCram85/PSCoverage/README.md

 ---------------------------------------

 * Make sure you use PowerShell 5.0 or higher with `$PSVersionTable`.
-* Use the builtin PackageManagement and install with: `Install-Module PSCoverage`
+* Use the builtin PackageManagement and install with: `Install-Module PSCoverage -AllowPrerelease`
 * Done.
 Start exploring the Module with `Import-Module PSCoverage ; Get-Command -Module PSCoverage`

 Manual Way